It is an honor to serve on the board of a company, organization, or school. But with this honor comes responsibility.

 Those following a traditional approach to their meetings may follow Robert's Rules more strictly than boards who keep a more relaxed approach.
-This may vary depending on whether the board governs a company, firm, foundation, or university.
+This varies depending on whether the board governs a company, firm, foundation, or university.

 Ms. Kaplan reminds new board members, “No question is a dumb question.
 If you don’t understand something, ask for clarification.
 Someone else likely has the same question.
 Keep your comments brief.”